SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4.md

 ---
 layout: default
-title: A free portfolio or website template with HTML, CSS & JavaScript
+title: Part 4 - a free portfolio or website template with HTML, CSS & JavaScript
 parent: Learn to code - getting started
 ---

-# A free portfolio or website template with HTML, CSS & JavaScript
+# Part 4 - a free portfolio or website template with HTML, CSS & JavaScript

 In this section, you can continue with CodePen, an open source sandbox.
 You will need to have completed Part 3 in this series to feel comfortable with this section.